jziegele/jziegele/README.md

 analyze_simulation_features
 ```

-### 3. Plotting the SVD Projection Analysis (`main_plotting.m`)
+#### 3. Plotting the SVD Projection Analysis (`main_plotting.m`)

 This script is used to generate plots specifically for the SVD projection analysis.
-It loads the SVD features and creates a variety of plots to visualize the results of the sensitivity analysis on the SVD components.
+It loads the SVD features and creates a variety of plots to visualize the results.

 To generate the SVD analysis plots, execute the `main_plotting.m` script: